 3. Physical Preparation: Easing In

-Maximizing Your Retreat Experience and Sustaining the Glow
+Strategies for Maximizing Your Retreat Experience

-During Your Retreat: Embrace and Engage
+During Your Stay: Embrace and Engage

 - Be Present: This is perhaps the most important tip.
 Fully immerse yourself in each moment.
-Put away your phone (most retreats encourage or require this), silence your inner critic, and truly listen to what your body and mind are telling you.
+Put away your phone (most places encourage or require this), silence your inner critic, and truly listen to what your body and mind are telling you.

 - Participate Fully: Step out of your comfort zone.
 Try every class, workshop, or activity that resonates with you.
 Even if it feels new or challenging, the act of trying is where growth happens.

-- Practice Mindful Eating: Pay attention to your food – its textures, flavors, and how it makes you feel.
+- Practice Mindful Eating: Pay attention to your food—its textures, flavors, and how it makes you feel.
 Savor each meal, as the nutrition provided is often a key component of your healing.

-- Connect (or Don’t): While the camaraderie in women-only retreats can be powerful, also honor your need for solitude.
+- Connect (or Don’t): While the camaraderie in women-only environments can be powerful, also honor your need for solitude.
 Engage in conversations when you feel drawn, but don’t feel obligated.
 Many women find deep healing in quiet contemplation.

 - Journal Consistently: Daily journaling is an invaluable tool.
 Document your thoughts, feelings, insights, new learnings, and any “aha!” moments.
 This creates a personal record of your transformation.